DUAVEE- conjugated estrogens/bazedoxifene tablet, film coated

 Estrogens may cause an exacerbation of asthma, diabetes mellitus, epilepsy, migraine or porphyria, systemic lupus erythematosus, and hepatic hemangiomas and should be used with caution in women with these conditions.

 There is no indication for premenopausal use of DUAVEE.
 The efficacy and safety of DUAVEE in premenopausal women have not been established, and its use is not recommended.
+Additionally, there is concern regarding inadvertent drug exposure in pregnancy in women of reproductive potential who become pregnant, due to risk of fetal harm [see Use in Specific Populations (8.1)].

 Serum follicle stimulating hormone (FSH) and estradiol levels have not been shown to be useful in the management of moderate to severe vasomotor symptoms.